Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Function Overloading

 Function overloading can add complexity to the code and make it less readable.
-You can use function overlading but ask yourself first if there is not a better, more readable option available.
+You can use function overloading but ask yourself first if there is not a better, more readable option available.

 ## Default Arguments

-Default arguments are allowed on non-virtual functions when the default is guaranteed to always have the same value accross possible overloaded functions.
+Default arguments are allowed on non-virtual functions when the default is guaranteed to always have the same value across possible overloaded functions.
 For the same reasons detailed function overloading, be careful when using default arguments.

 ## Trailing Return Type Syntax